Saira Draper

-Saira Amir Draper is an American politician from the Georgia Democratic Party who serves as a member of the Georgia House of Representatives representing District 90.
+Saira Amir Draper (born January 11, 1984) is an American lawyer and politician from the Georgia Democratic Party who serves as Minority Caucus Chief Deputy Whip of the Georgia House of Representatives, representing District 90.

-Education
+Early life and education

+Draper was born in the United Kingdom to parents of Pakistani and Spanish origin.
+She moved to the United States with her parents as a child.

 Draper attended North Springs High School in Sandy Springs, Georgia.
-She is a 2006 graduate of Georgia Tech’s School of Public Policy.
+She is a 2006 graduate of Georgia Tech's School of Public Policy.

 Career

+From 2019 to 2022, Draper worked as Voter Protection Director for the Democratic Party of Georgia.
+In 2022, Draper stepped down from the position to run successfully in the 2022 Georgia House of Representatives election for District 90.
 Following the withdrawal of Joe Biden from the 2024 United States presidential election, Draper endorsed the Kamala Harris 2024 presidential campaign.

-In the 2024 Georgia House of Representatives election, she was a candidate against fellow Democratic incumbent Becky Evans for the newly drawn District 90.

-Personal life

-Draper is of Pakistani and Spanish descent.